-Fourmile Branch drains about 23 mi^2 (59.6 km2) within SRS, including much of F, H, and C Areas.
+Fourmile Branch drains about 23 $\text{mi}^2$ (59.6 km) within SRS, including much of F, H, and C Areas.
 The creek flows to the southwest into the Savannah River Swamp and then into the Savannah River.
 The valley is V-shaped, with the sides varying from steep to gently sloping.
 The floodplain is up to 1,000 ft (305 m) wide.
 No human population resides in the Fourmile Branch drainage.